Abidon-J-F/University-of-Greenwich-Projects/Y2/Tutorial Solutions and a Data Analysis Report/README.md

 3. Do both variables, mortality and water hardness, also statistically associated in north and south cities, respectively?

 ## Software
-**Utilised R programming language, RStudio Environment, RTools, devtools, kassambara/ggpubr, tidyselect, ggpubr, magrittr, lifecycle, ggplot2, boxplot, pairedData, fitdistrplus.**
+**Utilised R programming language, RStudio Environment, RTools, devtools, kassambara/ggpubr, tidyselect, ggpubr, magrittr, lifecycle, ggplot2, boxplot, pairedData and fitdistrplus libraries in this project.**